 To avoid this, some eco-friendly wetsuit brands use Dope Dye technology wherein the yarns are dyed before making them into wetsuits.
 This process saves water by 89% to 100%.

-In the effort to reduce waste from wetsuit cut-offs, wetsuit designers of different brands developed their own patterns to allow them to cut a wetsuit in a single panel.
+In an effort to reduce waste from wetsuit cut-offs, wetsuit designers of different brands developed their own patterns to allow them to cut a wetsuit in a single panel.
 This lessens the amount of material and fabric used, therefore creating less waste.

 Some companies also make use of recycled PET bottles for their wetsuit linings as a way to recycle non-biodegradable garbage.